Ricky Pierce

-Richard Charles Pierce (born August 19, 1959) is an American retired National Basketball Association (NBA) player.
-Nicknamed "Deuces" and "Big Paper Daddy", he was selected as an NBA All-Star (1991) and was twice the NBA Sixth Man of the Year (1987, 1990) while with the Milwaukee Bucks.
+Richard Charles Pierce (born August 19, 1959) is an American former professional basketball player.
+Nicknamed "Deuces" and "Big Paper Daddy", he was selected as an NBA All-Star (1991) and was twice the NBA Sixth Man of the Year (1987, 1990) while with the Milwaukee Bucks of the National Basketball Association (NBA).

 Career beginnings

-Pierce graduated from Garland High School.
+Pierce graduated from Garland High School in Dallas County, Texas.
 He later played basketball at Walla Walla Community College and Rice University.

 Pierce is first in Rice history in career scoring average at 22.5 points per game, while he is third all time in total points scored and second in total field goals made.
-His 1981-82 season of 26.8 points, 314 field goals made, and 614 field goals attempted are also school single season records.
+His 1981–82 season of 26.8 points, 314 field goals made, and 614 field goals attempted are also school single season records.

 NBA

 Detroit Pistons

-Pierce was drafted by the Detroit Pistons in the 1st round (18th pick) of the 1982 NBA Draft.
+Pierce was drafted by the Detroit Pistons in the 1st round (18th pick) of the 1982 NBA draft.
 Used sparingly in his rookie season, he was traded to the San Diego Clippers immediately prior to the 1983-84 NBA season for two future 2nd round draft picks.